-The following hardware configuration is the minimum required for DNOS:
+The following hardware configuration is the minimum requirement for DNOS:

-- The 990/10, 990/10A, or 990/12 computer with the memory mapping option and a minimum random-access memory of 256K bytes - A 911 Video Display Terminal (VDT), or a 940 Electronic Video Terminal (EVT), or a teleprinter device (TPD) - A system disk - A means of disk backup
+- A Business System computer with the memory mapping option and a minimum randomaccess memory of 512K bytes - A Texas Instruments VDT or teleprinter device (TPD) - A system disk - A means of disk backup

-Disk backup can be magnetic tape, a second disk drive, or cartridge disk.
-DNOS supports the hardware devices listed in Table 1-1.
+Disk backup can be magnetic tape, a second disk drive, or a cartridge disk.
+DNOS supports the hardware devices that are presently available and listed in Table 1-1.
+In addition, many devices supported in previous releases are still supported, although they are no longer on the price list.